 Here are the number of COVID vs non-COVID-19 related stories in our random sample of 100 articles per outlet, between March 14 and March 31:

 As one might expect, an outlet that is overwhelmingly consumer tech and gadget focused, like Engadget, has a high number of non-COVID-19 focused articles.
 Similarly, an outlet like VentureBeat, whose main focus tends to be VC deals, accelerators and the industry itself is also showing a lot of non-pandemic focused coverage.
 These are key insights to factor in when considering what news to pitch journalists, and at which outlets.

 Tech companies thinking about the value of pursuing PR during this time might also be wondering about trends and whether the presence of non-COVID-19 coverage in big tech media is going in a specific direction.
 The graphs below detail each outlet’s non-COVID-19 related coverage from our sample.

-Two weeks of data is hardly enough to say that there is definitively a trend however, there is not strong evidence to suggest trends towards more non-COVID-19 stories across the six outlets in question at this moment.
+Two weeks of data is hardly enough to say that there is definitively a trend.
+However, there is not strong evidence to suggest trends towards more non-COVID-19 stories across the outlets in question right now.

 Of non-COVID-19 stories, what tech categories are getting coverage?

 As always, tech media in certain categories get a disproportionate amount of ink.

 Our data set contained 325 articles that were categorized as not focused on COVID-19.
 Similar to what we did in our initial analysis of coronavirus vs non-coronavirus coverage, we looked at an article’s headline and scanned the body text for keywords using two software programs.